 Simplify3D is a 3D printing software that is used to translate 3D models (usually an .stl file) into printing instructions (.gcode file).
 This involves slicing the 3D model, or dividing it into horizontal layers and generating toolpaths for those layers.

-We use Simplify3D to print on the LulzBot and the Makergear M2.
+We use Simplify3D to print on all of our printers.
 Simplify3D allows control over many variables in the printing process, such as the temperature of the extruder and heated bed, speed of the print, and the addition of rafts or support structures.

 Basic Printing Instructions

 Note: While these instructions are easy to follow, the printers are very finicky and there are a lot of things that might go wrong and disrupt a print.
 If you are a first-time printer, we recommend printing during open hours so a Makerspace consultant is on hand to help you troubleshoot.
 Also, make sure to refer to our Prusa, LulzBot and MakerGear pages for common printing problems and solutions.

 - Import the 3D model(s) you want to print.
 This can be done by pressing the import button in the panel on the left, selecting Models > Import Model at the top menu, or pressing Ctrl + I. You can import as many models as you would like to print, as long as they all fit on the printing bed.

 - If necessary, make adjustments to the models by double clicking them and changing the parameters under Absolute Positioning, Object Scaling, and Rotational Offsets.

 - Connect to the printer you want to use.
 First make sure the printer is turned on.
 At the top menu, select Tools > Machine Control Panel or press Ctrl + P. To connect to the LulzBot or Prusa, go to the port menu and select COM3.
 To connect to the M2, select COM4.
 Press the connect button.